technoreck/GoSecure/README.md

 - [github.com/valyala/tcplisten](https://github.com/valyala/tcplisten) - TCP listener with the ability to pause accepting new connections

-## Installation

-[Provide instructions on how to install and set up GoSecure.
-Include any dependencies or prerequisites needed for the tool to function correctly.]

 ## Usage

 1. Clone the repository to your local machine.